mizlan/grid/README.md

 the desired input data and grid will hot reload all edits. grid will not display shapes with invalid data, including NaN's or incorrect parameter length.

+By default, you can put multiple shapes by separating them with newlines.
+If instead you would like newlines to be treated as normal separators (thus supporting only one shape per line), then change "s" (single) to "m" (multi-line).

 ### change grid settings

 grid provides two modifiable settings: step size and step range, where one "step"